Alekovmsk/data-quality-tool/README.md

 2. In the config folder, specify the parameters for connecting to KeyCloak.
 3. When starting with the https protocol, place the certificates in the cert folder.
 And also in the docker-compose-ssdq.yaml file for the ssdq_server service, uncomment the line ./cert:/app/dqflask/cert.
 4. In the docker-compose-ssdq.yaml file, edit POSTGRES_USER and POSTGRES_PASSWORD.
 Align the configuration file (config.yaml).
-5. Run with the command: docker-compose –f docker-compose-ssdq.yaml up –d
+5. Run with the command:
+docker run --name ssdq_postgres_container -p 5432:5432 -e POSTGRES_USER=ssdq_admin -e POSTGRES_PASSWORD=admin_pass -e POSTGRES_DB=ssdq -e PGDATA=/var/lib/postgresql/data/pgdata -d -v "$(pwd)"/init_scripts/:/docker-entrypoint-initdb.d postgres:14-alpine3.19